zwwang98/simulated-processor/README.md

 interrupt-driven process scheduling.
 Your task is to implement scheduling, sleep, and priority donation.

+## KNOWN ISSUES

+1. The simulator does not work reliably when run on VMs with multiple cores.
+   Note that the VirtualBox default is one core.
+2. The simulator does not work under WSL on multi-core systems.
+This is likely related to the other multi-core issue but the failure rate is 100% on WSL and only 50% on a four-core VirtualBox system.

 ## STOP HERE

 This assignment is _significantly_ more difficult than the first assignment.
 It